Best practices for working with Analytics (classic)

 You can add users by extending the drop-down menu under your user’s name.

-Here you will find the article about Adding a User to your Piwik PRO Marketing Suite Platform.
+you will find the article about Adding a User to your Piwik PRO Marketing Suite Platform.

 You can add websites by extending the drop-down menu under your user’s name.

-Here you will find the article about Adding a Website to your Piwik PRO Marketing Suite Platform.
+you will find the article about Adding a Website to your Piwik PRO Marketing Suite Platform.

-4. Setting up correct permissions
+Set up permissions

 Permissions set up is crucial in order to make your Piwik PRO Marketing Suite Platform work as best as it’s possible and prevent any random changes to be introduced.